PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 * `isort <https://pycqa.github.io/isort/>`_ to
   automatically sort imports.
-* `nbqa <https://github.com/nbQA-dev/nbQA>`_ to automatically apply the above to notebooks as well.
+* `nbqa <https://github.com/nbQA-dev/nbQA>`_ to automatically apply the above to example notebooks as well.
-* a few tools for requirements.txt, .yml files and the like.
+* a few tools for `requirements.txt`, `.yml` files and the like.

 PlasmaPy Code Style Guide, codified
 -----------------------------------